TAUCollerLab/AQER/README.md

 This repository contains the full implementation of the AQER framework and associated simulation tools used in the research paper:

-**"Quality Control for Crowd Workers and for Language Models: A Framework for Free-Text Response Evaluation with No Ground Truth"**
+Yahav, I., Goldstein, A., Geva, T., Shehory, O., & Meir, S. (2025). **Quality control for crowd workers and for language models: A framework for free-text response evaluation with no ground truth.
+Management Science.
+(Accepted for publication).**

-## 📄 Overview
+## Overview

 The AQER (Automated Quality Evaluation based on textual Responses) framework is designed to evaluate the quality of crowd worker and LLM responses without requiring access to ground-truth data.
 This repository includes:

+- The **AQER framework code** for processing and evaluating real-world data.
 - The **AQER simulation tool** to test the framework's robustness in synthetic and stress-testing scenarios.
-- The **AQER framework code** for processing and evaluating real-world data.
 - Example **datasets** and evaluation scripts used in the study.

-## 📦 Repository Structure
+## Repository Structure

 ```
 .